lamastex/lamastex.github.io/_pages/talks/2017/12/12_myMathJourney.md

 We use computer arithmetic and combinatorial data-structures through custom-built mathematical and statistical models to rigorously solve numerical optimization and simulation problems that arise in statistical decision-making from real-world data.

 # My Personal Mathematical Journey
+### Memetic Notions of Self in Trans-Traditional Life Experiments

 by Raazesh Sainudiin

 This is meant for a live interactive presentation to students in a mathematical club at Uppsala University.

-## Skeletal Outline
+## Skeletal Outline of Talk

-Title: A Personal Mathematical Journey
-sub-title: Memetic Notions of Self in Trans-Traditional Life Experiments

 Style and Context: The talk will be spontaneous and interactive.